-Ximilar - Code snippets Python
+Ximilar – Code Snippets in Python

-Loading base64 image data
+Loading base64 Image Data

 import base64, requests, json